cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 H0 and H1 from bit strings to F and a mapping f from F to the elliptic curve E.
-The second, which applies to essentially all deterministic mappings but is more costly, computes f(H0(msg)) + H2(msg) * P, for P a generator of the elliptic curve group and H2 a hash from bit strings to integers modulo n, the order of the elliptic curve group.
+The second, which applies to essentially all deterministic mappings but is more costly, computes f(H0(msg)) + H2(msg) * P, for P a generator of the elliptic curve group and H2 a hash from bit strings to integers modulo r, the order of the elliptic curve group.
 Farashahi et al. {{FFSTV13}} improve the analysis of the first method, showing that it applies to essentially all deterministic mappings.